ShubhamTatvamasi/cka/README.md

 # cka

-Be ready with an ID at the time of exam
+Be ready with 2 IDs at the time of exam

+1. Passport
+1. Debit card

 ### Links which can be used during CKA Exam: